 This tent was was introduced into the army to replace the classic pup tent in the early 90’s.
 Most of them are marked KL-94.
 Usually from the company Wittock Industry.
 The design of the classic pup tent was almost unchanged since WW2; two shelter halves that can be connected into a tent without ground sheet for two persons.
 This new design came with a bath tub rubber floor.
 Quite luxury for army standards.

-Although advertised as a 2 man tent it is more convenient as a one man tent.
+Although often advertised as a 2 man tent it is more convenient as a one man tent.
 Maybe when you’re in a really close relationship this will do as a 2 man tent but that will be very tight.
 The dimensions are approx 225 x 90 x 117 cm.

 The NSN number written on the stuff-sack of the woodland DPM version is NSN 8340-17-106-6375.
 The NSN number written on the stuff-sack of the desert version is NSN 8340-17-106-6376